How Video Could Solve Your Social Media Problems

 YouTube, Facebook, Periscope; everyone is getting involved with live streaming video.
 It represents the future of social media and you’d do well to consider the many applications for your own marketing efforts.
 But most of all, it represents an opportunity for you to get up close and personal with your audience in a way that’s never been possible before.

-“What streaming video does best is allow brands to drop the corporate veil, connect human-to-human, and allow users to participate in brand storytelling in ways that enrich the customer experience,” marketing strategist Kathy Klotz says.
+“What streaming video does best allows brands to drop the corporate veil, connect human-to-human, and allow users to participate in brand storytelling in ways that enrich the customer experience,” marketing strategist Kathy Klotz says.

 While that may sound easy enough, live streaming video isn’t as simple as turning the camera on and hitting record.
 You’ll need to study examples and see what other brands are doing to get an idea of what works.